 - Popping your ears: Popping your ears by pinching your nose shut and blowing gently can help equalize the air pressure in your ears and relieve congestion.

-- Warm compress: Applying a warm compress to the affected ear can help loosen earwax and reduce congestion.
+- Warm compress: Applying a warm compress to the affected ear can help loosen the Earwax and reduce congestion.

 - Over-the-counter medications: Over-the-counter medications such as decongestants and antihistamines can help relieve nasal congestion and sinus pressure, which can contribute to clogged ears.